essenciary/TicTacToe.jl/doc/README.md

 X
 ```

-Notice how `display` provides the fancies output, with lengthy details and a new line.
-While `show` is much simpler, focusing on the Julian representation (it shows the char as a Julia type, wrapped in `'`).
+Notice how `display` provides the fancies output, with lengthy details.
+While `show` is much simpler, focusing on the Julian representation.
 Finally, `print` provides the simplest and most generic output, avoiding Julia specific details.
 We're going to overload the `Base.show` method, to provide pretty printing for our `Board` type.

 For formatting we'll use a package called `PrettyTables`.
-This provides pretty printing for arrays, so we can use it to format the `Board.data` matrix.
+It provides pretty printing for arrays, so we can use it to format the `Board.data` matrix.

-We'll want to add this as a dependency for our project, so please go back to the REPL in Juno and type this:
+We'll want to add this as a dependency for our project, so please go back to the REPL in Juno and run:

 ```julia
 julia>] # enter Pkg mode